wrakocy/ListComponentRoutes/README.md

     app.UseDeveloperExceptionPage();
 }
 ```
-If it's working you should see output like this listing all of your routeable Razor components:
+If it's working you should see output like this listing all routeable Razor components in the configured assembly or assemblies:

 ![screenshot](./screenshot.png)